 The question I’m asked most frequently about Disney Parks is how much a trip costs.
 Frankly, there isn’t a quick answer I can give.
 There are many factors to a Disney vacation that are specific to the people going on them.
 Where you live, how long you are traveling for, what kind of lodging you prefer and eating habits are just a few items to consider.
 With that out-of-the-way, I thought it was time to give a general guide to the costs of a Disney vacation.
-We’ve already covered the Disneyland post so today we’ll move on to Disney World before heading to Tokyo Disney Resort later this month.
+We’ve already covered the Tokyo Disney Resort and Disneyland post so today we’ll move on to Disney World.

 I’ll be going through different portions of a Walt Disney World vacation and estimating what their final cost will be.
 Most of my estimates will be for the cheaper options available, as I think that is a good starting point before choosing to enhance a potential vacation.

 What a vacation will cost does depend on when you are traveling.
 Try to have a few options when pricing out your vacations and be flexible with your time.
 This isn’t an option for everyone but it will save you money the more options you have.
 For Disney World, I would start looking at vacation packages about 9 months in advance if it is a big trip.
 A year in advance certainly isn’t a bad idea but may lead to a bit of over planning.
 Obviously, you can plan a trip less than 9 months in advance, that is just when I recommend starting to monitor prices if saving money is a big deal to you.

 Orlando only has one airport (MCO) to fly into but it is quite large and has many flights landing each day.
 We live on the opposite corner of the country (Seattle) and routinely find round trip airfare to Orlando for under $400 a person.
 As long as you live in America I think you could likely find airfare under that price, with it getting cheaper the closer you live to Orlando.